Spain's Mango to shut 450 U.S. sales outlets

-MADRID Spanish fashion chain Mango will close 450 sales outlets in the United States early next year after ending a five-year deal to display its clothing lines at department store J.C.
-Penney (JCP.N), a spokesman said.
+MADRID Nov 9 Spanish fashion chain Mango will close 450 sales outlets in the United States early next year after ending a five-year deal to display its clothing lines at department store J.C.
+Penney, a spokesman said.

-The unlisted retail chain, which competes with Inditex (ITX.MC) brands such as Zara as well as Sweden's H&M (HMb.ST), will not be renewing the expiring agreement and will close the outlets around February, the spokesman said, confirming a report on website moda.es.
+The unlisted retail chain, which competes with Inditex brands such as Zara as well as Sweden's H&M, will not be renewing the expiring agreement and will close the outlets around February, the spokesman said, confirming a report on website moda.es.

 Mango will still have seven stores in the United States, including ones in New York and Miami, and it plans on expanding there again, focusing on key cities such as these.